ccmorris/ts-flow/README.md

 - Publish package
 - Github Actions
 - Improved type safety for context data: consider an input type generic from the run method and/or constructors
-- Debugging tools:
-  - Trace the steps that a failed workflow execution takes
-  - Visualize a failed workflow trace with an image (via mermaid diagram syntax)
 - Measure the time for each task
 - Timeout handling
   - Set a max timeout value
   - Cancellable tasks using an AbortSignal?